rwth-acis/REST-OCD-Services/docs/pages/tutorials/centrality.md

     <img width="70%" height="auto" src="/REST-OCD-Services/assets/img/evaluation_mode.png">
 </p>

-Below you can see a small demo of calculating the _Pearson correlation_ matrix of  _Degree Centrality_ and _In-Degree_ centrality of a network.
+Below you can see a small demo of calculating the _Pearson correlation_ matrix of  _Degree Centrality_ and _In-Degree_ centrality values of a network.

 ![evaluation-mode](/REST-OCD-Services/assets/gifs/evaluation_mode.gif "Evaluation Mode")